HelpBot Assistant

 }

-Diagram does not have the built-in support to convert the diagram to a PDF file, but you can achieve this by exporting the diagram as base-64 and then converting the exported file to PDF using Syncfusion.PdfExport.PdfDocument.
-Invoked javascript functions downloadPdf and triggerDownload methods to automatically download the pdf file.
+Diagram does not have built-in support to convert the diagram to a PDF file.
+However, this can be achieved by exporting the diagram as a base64 and then converting the exported file to PDF using Syncfusion.PdfExport.PdfDocument.
+JavaScript functions downloadPdf and triggerDownload are invoked to automatically download the pdf file.

 The following code illustrates how to export the diagram as PDF file.